search

 Process a new vendor invoice

-• After making sure that an invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of "The numbers" before paying the invoice.
+• After making sure the invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of "The numbers" before paying the invoice.

 Process a request to cancel a vendor